Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

 where $b$ is the constant of the coboundary condition. \end{lemma} \begin{proof} The graph $G$ satisfies the coboundary condition by assumption.
-Hence, there exists a constant $b$ and functions $B:V\mapsto \R$ such that for any two vertices $v_i$ and $v_j$, each edge from $v_i$ to $v_j$ has cost $\tau_{ij}$, which can be written as
+Hence, there exists a constant $b$ and functions $B:\V\mapsto \R$ such that, for any two vertices $v_i$ and $v_j$, each edge from $v_i$ to $v_j$ has cost